This practice guide provides insights into the regulatory framework and trends governing the aviation sector in India.

 4.12 What powers do the relevant authorities have in relation to the late arrival and departure of flights?

-As per the CAR (Section 3, Series “M”, Part IV – Facilities to be provided to passengers by airlines due to denied boarding, cancellation of flights and delays in flights) issued by the DGCA, in the event of delay, the airlines are required to provide facilities such as meals, refreshments and/or hotel accommodation depending on the number of hours of delay of the flight.
+As per the Passenger CAR issued by the DGCA, in the event of delay, the airlines are required to provide facilities such as meals, refreshments and/or hotel accommodation depending on the number of hours of delay of the flight.
 An exception to the above has been provided for delays caused due to extraordinary circumstances, as defined in the CAR, which could not have been avoided even if all reasonable measures had been taken.

 4.13 Are the airport authorities governed by particular legislation?
 If so, what obligations, broadly speaking, are imposed on the airport authorities?

 The AAI is the nodal authority controlling all airports in India.
-It was established under the AAI Act, 1994, later amended by the AAI (Amendment) Act, 2003 to provide a legal framework for airport privatisation and the functions of the AAI, which includes the efficient management of airports, civil enclaves and aeronautical communication stations.
+It was established under the AAI Act, which was later amended in 2003 to include a legal framework for airport privatisation and the functions of the AAI, as well as providing guidance on the efficient management of airports, civil enclaves and aeronautical communication stations.
 Further, it states that it is the duty of the AAI to provide an air traffic service and air transport service at any airport and civil enclave.
 In the discharge of its functions, the AAI shall have due regard to the development of the efficiency, economy and safety of the air transport service.

 4.14 To what extent does general consumer protection legislation apply to the relationship between the airport operator and the passenger?

 In case of airline operators and passengers, the DGCA has set up the “AirSewa” web-portal/mobile application to deal with travel-related passenger grievances.
-The CAR (Section 3, Series “M”, Part IV – Facilities to be provided to passengers by airlines due to denied boarding, cancellation of flights and delays in flights) also provides for passengers to file for grievance related to delays, cancellations, etc., on the AirSewa App or through the portal.
+The Passenger CAR also provides for passengers to file for grievance related to delays, cancellations, etc., on the AirSewa App or through the portal.
 The AirSewa portal launched by the DGCA provides a facilitative platform for passengers to file complaints with the respective airline.
-The Consumer Protection Act, 2019 also provides an additional remedy for passengers to claim compensation for any deficiency in the service provided by airlines.
+The CPA also provides an additional remedy for passengers to claim compensation for any deficiency in the service provided by airlines.

-In case of airport operators and passengers, there is no specific legislation and the general consumer protection legislation, i.e. the Consumer Protection Act, 2019, as amended from time to time, shall apply.
+In case of airport operators and passengers, there is no specific legislation and the general consumer protection legislation, i.e. the CPA, as amended from time to time, shall apply.
 In the case of Geeta Jethani v.
-Airport Authority of India, the National Consumer Disputes Redressal Commission (“NCDRC”) held the AAI liable for deficiency in service in maintaining an escalator, resulting in the death of a young child at the Indira Gandhi International Airport.
+Airport Authority of India (2004 (2) C.P.C.
+428), the National Consumer Disputes Redressal Commission (“NCDRC”) held the AAI liable for deficiency in service in maintaining an escalator, resulting in the death of a young child at the Indira Gandhi International Airport.
 The NCDRC, while holding that a complaint was maintainable under the Consumer Protection Act, 1986, stated that maintenance of the airport is a statutory function of the AAI.
 It is the duty of the AAI to manage the airports, to provide air traffic service, air transport service and air safety service, to regulate the entry and exit of passengers and visitors at the airports, to provide transport facilities to the passengers travelling by air and to have due regard for the safety of such service.
-The quantum of penalty in this case was decided on the basis of the criteria set out under the Carriage by Air Act, as the complainants were non-residents.
+The quantum of penalty in this case was decided on the basis of the criteria set out under the Carriage Act, as the complainants were non-residents.